 Section principals are expected to liaise closely with the leader to co-ordinate bowings and other aspects of string technique, to achieve a unified sound.
 A working bowing should be made available to each section no less than one week before Rehearsal 1.
 It may be necessary for section leaders to meet soon after the Rehearsal 1, to have a bowing rehearsal.

 Where possible, members are strongly encouraged to take lessons with a suitable teacher.
 It is vital that players continually strive to develop their capabilities.
 Teachers will also be able to identify bad habits players have grown into, as well as offer their experience on specific repertoire.

 The orchestra seeks to engage professional tutors to take sectionals for each concert and during additional workshops/masterclasses.

 The music director will be open and honest with any player who does not meet the standards laid out in this document.
 When such a scenario occurs, it may be necessary for the music director to decide that it is not possible for playing membership of the orchestra or choir to continue.
 In this case, there are a number of options for development that the music director may suggest, including:

 - playing in other local ensembles which offer a better chance of development from the player’s current standard

 - playing in smaller chamber ensembles to develop specific skills

-The Music Director will seek, when necessary, advice from the APO Committee and any other parties he deems necessary (in an appropriate, honest and discreet manner), when making any decisions about the playing membership.
+The music director will seek, when necessary, advice from the APO committee and any other parties (in an appropriate, honest and discreet manner), when making any decisions about the playing membership.